Deep-MI/fslmer/README.md

 ## Overview

-The `fslmer` package provides univariate and mass-univariate linear mixed-effects analysis for FreeSurfer imaging data.
+The `fslmer` package provides univariate and mass-univariate linear mixed-effects analysis for [FastSurfer](http://fastsurfer.org) and FreeSurfer imaging data.
 It is a port of Freesurfer’s Matlab-based LME tools to the R programming language.

 Please refer to the original documentation at